gSchool/ada-developer-skills/05-potpourri/05-intro-to-regex.md

 Because Regex is almost universal there are a **lot** of tools available to compose them and a variety of pre-made Regular Expressions.
 Some tools are listed below.

 It is also common to find pre-made regular expressions online, for example on Stack Overflow.
 Having a strong understanding of regex fundamentals will allow you to combine these and tweak them to your needs.

+## Follow-up Lesson

+This lesson serves as an introduction to regular expressions.
+We will learn more about regular expressions in a follow-up lessons which will include topics such as repititions, capture groups, and search/replace features of your editor.

 ### Regex Tools